bricehuang/random-bitmap/README.md

 # random-bitmap

-A module that makes a random bitmap using the random.org API.
+This module generates a 128x128 bitmap whose pixels' (R,G,B) values are uniformly random and independent.
+All randomness is drawn from the random.org API.